GodzillaBoy123/alessandropucaphd.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-🌱Plant pathologist with a dual PhD in Agricultural and Environmental Sciences (DAGRI, University of Florence & LVBE, Université de Haute-Alsace).
+🌱Plant pathologist with a dual PhD in Agricultural and Environmental Sciences.

 🔬Expertise in molecular techniques (qPCR, digital PCR, LAMP), expecially for invasive species detection.
 🍄Knowleadgeable about fungal wood degradation processes.